08vani/Linux-Shell/README.md

 handled directly by the shell program but by an external program.
 Common examples include ‘ls’, ‘cat’, ‘grep’ etc.

-Your task is to design your a simple shell that can handle five, internal com- mands – ‘cd’, ‘echo’, ‘history’, ‘pwd’ and ‘exit’.
+Task is to design your a simple shell that can handle five, internal com- mands – ‘cd’, ‘echo’, ‘history’, ‘pwd’ and ‘exit’.
 These commands

 would be handled directly by the shell.
 Your shell should also be able to han-